ChainSafe/ChainBridge/README.md

 contract = ""0x12345..." // The address of the bridge contract gasPrice = "0x1234"      // Gas price for transactions
 gasLimit = "0x1234"      // Gas limit for transactions
-connectionType = "rpc"  // The type of connection for the ethereum chain.
-The options are RPC and HTTP.
-If left blank, the default is RPC.
+http = "true"            // Whether the chain connection is ws or http
 ```

 #### Substrate Options